Quitch/GW-AI-Overhaul/README.md

 ## Difficulty

 Each difficulty describes the enemy AI behaviour and handicaps; sub-commanders are not impacted by difficulty.
+I'd recommend starting with Silver and seeing how you go.

 ### Casual

- - Massive eco penalty
+ - Severe eco penalty
    - Eco slowly increases over distance
  - Very slow to tech
  - Terrible micro